-I'm a guitarist based out of Toronto, ON that is at home in the studio and on stage.
+I'm a guitarist that is at home in the studio and on stage.
+I currently play for country artist Thomas Rhett.
 My goal is to provide guitar tracks that help you achieve your creative and professional goals, on-time and within budget.
-I am able to provide electric and acoustic guitars, electric bass, and 6-string banjo.

-As a professional guitarist, Nathan has worked with a number of artists in various genres.
-His performance credits include international Indie artist BANNERS as well as Canadian Country artists Autumn Hill and Kira Isabella.
-He understands the need to make the lyric and melody stand out, while having strong musical support from the band.
+As a professional guitarist, I have worked with a number of artists in various genres.
+Currently, I'm the guitarist for Country singer Thomas Rhett.
+My past performance credits include international Indie artist BANNERS as well as Canadian Country artists Autumn Hill and Kira Isabella.
+I understand the need to make the lyric and melody stand out, while having strong musical support from the band.

 Interview with Nathan Whitney

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I'm really proud of the performances on the Spotify releases I played on.

 Q: What do you bring to a song?